 Stephanie is currently overseeing the realisation of a major commission in St Paul’s Cathedral for the artist Bill Viola and his partner and collaborator Kira Perov with whom Camu has worked for over a decade.
 She has spent the past twelve years with Haunch of Venison and Blain|Southern galleries working closely with artists, organising and curating a diverse range of exhibitions and running myriad projects.
 Before moving into the arts, Stephanie worked in the television industry for the news and current affairs networks CNN and CNBC in London.

-Ayelet is CRO of tondo, an online art platform which is in the process of pivoting to an app designed to empower art buyers with their art decisions.
+Ayelet is CRO of TondoArt, an app designed to empower art buyers with their art decisions.
+She also coaches start up founders and consults them on their digital and growth strategies.
 Prior to that Ayelet ran the British Friends of the Art Museums of Israel (BFAMI), a non-profit supporting educational programmes and acquisitions for the art museums in Israel.
 Ayelet previously had a successful career in the Enterprise Software business with roles spanning from technical to sales management delivering business growth with large multinational corporations.
 She is an avid supporter of emerging art and contemporary dance.